Graduate Degree-Seeking Student Admission

 In order to be considered for unconditional admission to a graduate program, an applicant must submit a graduate application along with a nonrefundable application fee and meet the following criteria:

 - Earned a baccalaureate degree from a regionally accredited college or university in the United States or have proof of equivalent training at a foreign institution.

-- A minimum grade point average of at least 3.0 (on a 4.0 scale) in the last 60 semester credit hours for graduate degree-seeking or the last 30 semester credit hours for special graduate and non-degree-seeking.
+- A minimum grade point average of at least 3.0 (on a 4.0 scale) in the last 60 semester credit hours of undergraduate coursework or total hours of awarded graduate degree.

 - Completed at least 18 semester credit hours (12 of which must be at the upper-division level) or foreign institution equivalent coursework in the area or areas in which the graduate degree is sought or in related areas as determined by the Graduate Program Committee for the proposed major.